canonical/canonicalwebteam.blog/README.md

 ## Templates

 - You can now use the data from the blog.
-To display it the module expects templates at `blog/index.html`, `blog/article.html`, `blog/blog-card.html` .
+To display it the module expects templates at `blog/index.html`, `blog/article.html`, `blog/blog-card.html`, `blog/archives.html`, `blog/upcoming.html` and `blog/author.html`.
 Inspiration can be found at https://github.com/canonical-websites/jp.ubuntu.com/tree/master/templates/blog.

 ## Development
 The blog extension leverages [poetry](https://poetry.eustace.io/) for dependency management.